othercriteria/vibectl/examples/k8s-sandbox/bootstrap/README.md

 ./cleanup.sh
 ```

-Running `cleanup.sh` will now also delete the k3d cluster (`vibectl-demo`), ensuring a fully clean state for the next run.
+Running `cleanup.sh` will also delete the k3d cluster (`vibectl-demo`), ensuring a fully clean state for the next run.
 Use this if you want to reset everything, including the Kubernetes environment.
 The next run will recreate the cluster from scratch.

 ## Requirements